SunTT-DOC/PremPS/README.md

 <font size=4>

-4.Download R 3.4.0 or newer and the following R packages.
+4. Download R 3.4.0 or newer and the following R packages.

 </font>